hashicorp/terraform-website/content/source/docs/cloud/registry/add.html.md

 1. Click **Registry** in the main navigation bar to go to your organization's private registry.

-2. Select the provider or module to view its details, open the "Manage Module for Organization" dropdown menu, and click "Delete module".
+2. Select the provider or module to view its details, open the **Manage Module for Organization** dropdown menu, and click **Delete module**.
    ![Terraform Cloud screenshot: the delete module button](./images/add-delete-module-button.png)

-2. Enter the provider or module name in the dialog box to confirm and then click "Delete."
+2. Enter the provider or module name in the dialog box to confirm and then click **Delete**.